fotoetienne/jayspalding/index.md

 ---
 layout: flatly

-title: Dr. Jay Spalding
+title: Jay A Spalding, Ph.D.

 tagline: Christian Psychologist

-long_title: Dr. Jay A. Spalding, Phd. | Psychologist in Chattanooga, TN
+long_title: Jay A Spalding, Ph.D. | Psychologist in Chattanooga, TN

 description: Jay Spalding is a clinical psychologist in Chattanooga, TN providing professional counseling with a Christian world view.